 Should You Use a Safari Company?

-Since I did a multi-country trip (Tanzania and Madagascar) I used a company based out of California to organize everything.
+Since I did a multi-country trip to Tanzania and Madagascar I used a company based out of California to organize everything.
 For my 7 day safari tour I joined the amazing Duma Explorer’s.

 They were friendly, accommodating and very well organized.
-I would highly recommend them if you plan to visit Tanzania.
+There are many Tanzania safari tours available however, I would highly recommend Duma Explorer’s if you plan to visit Tanzania.
 Our guide for the duration of our trip was Sifuni and our talented chef was Amin.
 The meals he would cook up in the middle of the bush were seriously impressive!

 Now it is possible to do a safari in Tanzania on your own by renting a truck and staying at the campsites.
 However, we probably would have missed seeing most of the wildlife because Sifuni has an eagle-eye for the animals.